 Custodial credit risk is the risk that in the event of failure of the counterparty to a transaction, the Plan will not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
-The Plan's investment policy does not mitigate custodial credit risk for investments; however in practice investments are held at a third-party custodian in the name of the Plan, with the exception of \$987 of Government National Mortgage Association securities held by the Police Pension Fund.
+The Plan's investment policy does not mitigate custodial credit risk for investments; however, in practice investments are held at a third-party custodian in the name of the Plan, with the exception of \$607 and \$987 of Government National Mortgage Association securities held by the Police Pension Fund as of April 30, 2022 and 2021, respectively.